Ariane’s Ewing Sarcoma Story

 I would have gone on the internet to have a community quicker because I didn’t know at the time, at the beginning of my cancer journey, that so many people were living the same thing as me.

-[I wish I had gone] on social media and just tell my story a lot quicker so I would have the support system that I would have now, but I’m happy that everything fell into place in the end.
+[I wish I had gone] on social media and just told my story a lot quicker so I would have the support system that I would have now, but I’m happy that everything fell into place in the end.

 Being a young adult cancer patient

-Things I really hated about it is that we have a sarcoma unit at my hospital and I’m the youngest one.
+Things I really hated about it is that we have a sarcoma unit at my hospital, and I’m the youngest one.
 Nurses and even patients were like, “Oh, look at the youngest patient of the sarcoma unit.”

 But sometimes, I’d be going through the sarcoma unit with some old people looking at me like, “Oh, she’s too young,” and having pity for me.
-It made me kind of angry, I wasn’t prepared for that.
+It made me kind of angry.
+I wasn’t prepared for that.
 I didn’t want people to have pity for me.

-How has cancer changed your life perspective
+How has cancer changed your life perspective?

-I said to my friends, the Ariane before was much more naive about life and about relationships.
-Now I can live in the moment, and understand depression and what anxiety feels like.
+I said to my friends the Ariane before was much more naive about life and about relationships.
+Now I can live in the moment and understand depression and what anxiety feels like.

-Before, I was not comfortable with the term depression and what is anxiety.
+Before, I was not comfortable with the term ‘depression’ and what is anxiety.
 People were talking to me about it, but I wasn’t able to really understand it.
 Now I can really help people with it.

 Getting through the depression caused by cancer

 When it was my first oncology appointment, they were offering me some help from psychologists.
 And I instantly took it.
 Just because I wasn’t able to deal with cancer at the time, I was really stressed out.
-And if a psychologist is here to help, I’m going to take the help for sure.
+If a psychologist is here to help, I’m going to take the help for sure.